| |

 0==0==0==0==0

-The following two pictures feature Hayes Hydraulic Disc Brake
+The following pictures feature Hayes Hydraulic Disc Brake

 Leavers combined with a Shimano XTR 8 speed shifter.